 "I knew that anxiety was something that I should deal with, but I never really felt like there was a good way for me to deal with it.
 But then I stumbled upon SilverCloud, actually I think I saw an ad for it on Facebook, so I went and signed up for it.
 It fit into my schedule really well, so I didn’t have to make and keep an appointment with somebody.
 I could do it on my own time, it didn’t cost any money so that was good.

 The mental health coach helped me, not give up and decide that I wasn’t wasting my time.
-There was that encouragement to keep going and actually complete the program.
+There was that encouragement to keep going and actually complete the programme.

 SilverCloud’s a free service so anyone who thinks they might be suffering from any level of anxiety about their life should give it a try.

-I had no idea that there was access to these kinds of programs worldwide, and I think that these kinds of programs are very important to mental health worldwide.
+I had no idea that there was access to these kinds of programmes worldwide, and I think that these kinds of programmes are very important to mental health worldwide.